 Secondly, EXCDS introduces a conformance monitoring tool in to the London Terminal Control operation for the first time.
 This will automatically alert Controllers if an aircraft takes actions different to those instructed.
 This will enable the Controller to take remedial action swiftly and is expected to help reduce level-busts, whereby pilots mistakenly enter a different flight level to that which has been instructed.

-We are running out of airspace to cater for the UK’s future air travel needs.
 The tools and technologies we use to manage air traffic have a direct impact on the volume of traffic we can safely manage.
 While the tools and technologies in place today have served us well, we need new tools and technologies like EXCDS to help us manage future traffic growth.